yhoo0007/SudokuSolver/README.md

 # Python Sudoku Solver
 A Sudoku solver written in Python.
-This solver works by transforming the Sudoku puzzle to an exact cover problem, and then using Knuth's Algorithm X to find a solution which is transformed back to the final completed puzzle.
+This solver works by transforming the Sudoku puzzle to an exact cover problem, then using Knuth's Algorithm X to find a solution which is finally transformed back to the final completed puzzle.

 ### Explanation
 ##### Exact Cover
-The exact cover problem is to find a subset of rows of a binary matrix such that when combined, each column of the subset contains a single '1'.
-I.e. the rows combined **exactly** cover all the columns.
+The exact cover problem is to find a subset of rows of a binary matrix such that when combined, each column of the subset contains one and only one '1', i.e. the rows combined **exactly** cover all the columns.
 For example given the following matrix:
 |   | A | B | C |
 | - | - | - | - |
 | 1 | 0 | 1 | 0 |